dotnet/roslyn/docs/features/async-streams.md

 ### Detailed design for async-iterator methods

+An async-iterator method is replaced by a kick-off method, which initializes a state machine.
+It does not start running the state machine (unlike kick-off methods for regular async method).
+The kick-off method method is marked with both `AsyncStateMachineAttribute` and `IteratorStateMachineAttribute`.

 The state machine for an async-iterator method primarily implements `IAsyncEnumerable<T>` and `IAsyncEnumerator<T>`.
 It is similar to a state machine produced for an async method.
 It contains builder and awaiter fields, used to run the state machine in the background (when an `await` is reached in the async-iterator).
+It also captures parameter values (if any) or `this` (if needed).
 But it contains additional state:
 - a promise of a value-or-end,
 - a `bool` flag indicating whether the promise is active or not,
 - a current yielded value of type `T`.

+The central method of the state machine is `MoveNext()`.
+It gets run by `WaitForNextAsync()` and `TryGetNext()`, or as a background continuation initiated from these from an `await` in the method.

 The promise of a value-or-end is returned from `WaitForNextAsync`.
 It can be fulfilled with either:
 - `true` (when a value becomes available following background execution of the state machine),